Ann Althouse

 Ann Althouse (born January 12, 1951) is an American law professor and blogger.

-Education
+Early life and education

-Raised in Newark and Wilmington, Delaware (and later as a teen in Wayne, New Jersey), Althouse has a degree in fine art from the University of Michigan, B.F.A.
-1973, and graduated first in her class from New York University School of Law, J.D.
-1981.
+Althouse was raised in Newark and Wilmington, Delaware (and later as a teen in Wayne, New Jersey).
+She obtained a Bachelor of Fine Arts from the University of Michigan in 1973 and graduated first in her class from the New York University School of Law with a J.D. in 1981.

 Legal career

 Althouse clerked for Judge Leonard B. Sand in the Southern District of New York and practiced law in the litigation department of Sullivan & Cromwell.
 From 1984 to 2016, Althouse taught federal jurisdiction, civil procedure, and constitutional law at the University of Wisconsin Law School, where she was tenured from 1989 until her retirement.
 She was a visiting professor at Brooklyn Law School for the 2007–08 academic year.
 A "leading light" in federal courts scholarship, she has written extensively on federalism (her central thesis being the normative value of federalism in protecting individual rights), sovereign immunity and other legal issues.
 She was the Robert W. & Irma M. Arthur-Bascom Professor of Law at the University of Wisconsin Law School.